Yekta-Ahmadifar/CN5006/README.md

 # CN5006
-I creared this repository for my weekly CN5006 labs
+I created this repository for my weekly CN5006 labs